Dahlia imperialis

-Dahlia imperialis, or bell tree dahlia, is a large flowering plant of the family Asteraceae, native to the Americas.
+Dahlia imperialis, the tree dahlia or imperial dahlia, is a large flowering plant of the family Asteraceae, native to the Americas from Mexico to Colombia.

 Description

-Growing between 8–10 m tall, it is a herbaceous perennial, rapidly growing in springtime from its tuber, after a dormant winter period (which may be brief in mild climates).
+Growing between 8–10 m tall, it is a herbaceous perennial, growing rapidly in springtime from its tuber, after a dormant winter period (which may be brief in mild climates).
 From its underground base, the plant will begin sending up hollow, cane-like, 4-sided stems with swollen nodes and large, tripinnate leaves; foliage near the ground is quickly shed.

 The pendant or nodding flowerheads are 7.5–15 cm across, with ray florets, typically a lavender or mauvish-pink in colour.

 Taxonomy

-After some Dahlia species were brought from Mexico to Europe in the 16th century, D. imperialis was first described in 1863 by Benedikt Roezl (1823–1885), the great Czech orchid collector and traveller who, ten years later (in 1872–73), embarked on a plant odyssey through the Americas.
+After some Dahlia species were brought from Mexico to Europe in the 16th century, D. imperialis was first described in 1863 by Benedikt Roezl (1823–1885), the Czech orchid collector and traveller who, ten years later (in 1872–73), embarked on a plant-collecting trip through the Americas.